 When you work with Globalization Partners, we simplify the global expansion process with our Employer of Record services.
 This model allows us to act as your entity in-country.
 Sidestep the subsidiary process and gain access to our experienced team of lawyers and HR experts.

 We help you manage your payroll with complete compliance, and we ensure your employees receive proper compensation and benefits.
-Our team helps you navigate cultural nuance and find the talent right for your business — and since everything is under our subsidiary, we’re responsible for all the legal risks.
+Our team helps you navigate cultural nuance and find the talent right for your company — and since everything is under our subsidiary, we’re responsible for all the legal risks.

 Take a look at some of our international knowledge and why you can trust us for your global expansion in Monaco.